 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.

 Influenza vaccine is given annually as follows:

-- Persons aged 6 months through 8 years: 1 to 2 doses, depending on previous vaccination history; if 2 doses are necessary, both doses should be given before the start of the influenza season.
+- Persons aged 6 months through 8 years: 1 to 2 doses, depending on previous vaccination history.
+If 2 doses are necessary, both doses should be given before the end of October.